Q Lecture: Exit to the Planetarium

-Co-presented with the Department of Gender and Cultural Studies at the University of Sydney
+Co-presented with the Centre for International Security Studies, School of Social and Political Sciences at the University of Sydney

 In a famous passage, Walter Benjamin writes of First World War: